robertjdoig/telement/Matthew_Duddington_Report.md

 ![alt text](https://github.com/robertjdoig/telement/blob/master/blueprint_screenshots/Matthew/Triggerable%20door.PNG "Triggerable door Blueprint")

 ### Customised events for the Tutorial Room ###
+Within the tutorial room space, multiple ‘storytelling’ features that were unique to this space were required, in order to demonstrate a few core game behaviours to the player.
+The glove (“Triggerable EDIT” [Element Device for Inducing Transference]) found at the centre of the room acted as the holder for these custom events.

+The room is intended to communicate the link between elements being stored and released from crystals held by the glove; the use of levers; torch lighting and that these can trigger features such as doors and rising floors; the presence of traps; destruction of stone pots; and have the initial quests from the temple spirit’s voice.

 *Storytelling custom Blueprint for tutorial room*
 ![alt text](https://github.com/robertjdoig/telement/blob/master/blueprint_screenshots/Matthew/Triggerable%20EDIT.PNG "Storytelling custom Blueprint for tutorial room")